Anxious at Home in Lock-down

-I don't know anyone who is not experiencing anxiety about covid-19 (coronavirus).
+I don't know anyone who is not experiencing anxiety related to covid-19 (coronavirus).
 We're all waiting to see how this virus will hit our communities, our families, the country, and other parts of the world.
-Here in San Francisco, we are in the "calm before the storm," and doesn't the wait seems excruciating?
+The wait is excruciating, isn't it?

-Personally, I've been feeling restless, scattered, anxiousness, full of intrusive thoughts, tired, wired, physically tense.
-This is just some of what I've identified in the last week of social distancing.
+Personally, I've been feeling restless, scattered, anxious, full of intrusive thoughts, tired, wired, physically tense.
+These are just some of the feelings I've identified in the last week of social distancing.

-The anticipation of pain and discomfort is something that our vigilant and risk-averse brains, evolutionarily-speaking, tend to run a bit wild with.
-Basically, our minds and bodies want to DO SOMETHING ABOUT THIS HORRIBLE THING THAT IS ABOUT TO HAPPEN!
+The anticipation of pain and discomfort is something that causes our vigilant and risk-averse brains, evolutionarily-speaking, to run wild.
+Basically, our minds and bodies are screaming at us to DO SOMETHING ABOUT THIS HORRIBLE THING THAT IS ABOUT TO HAPPEN!

 This is a normal healthy reaction, even if it isn't an enjoyable one.